 Spending the time educating you on why your assets are invested the way they are

-Structuring your assets correctly to achieve your desired income in retirement in a tax effective manner
+Structuring your assets correctly to achieve your desired income in retirement in a tax-effective manner

 When planning for your retirement, the first step is to think about your desired retirement lifestyle, and how you will secure the cash flow to fund it.

-Your budget should include:
+Your budget or spending plan should include:

 Needs: Rent, mortgage payments, strata and/or council fees and levies, food, clothing, bills and health expenses